-Franklin County, the City of Roanoke, Roanoke County, the City of Salem, and the Roanoke Valley Association of Realtors for providing current and historic home sales data.
+The Roanoke Valley-Alleghany Regional Commission for your leadership and data throughout the study.
+We would also like to thank Franklin County, Roanoke County, the City of Roanoke, the City of Salem, and the Roanoke Valley Association of Realtors for providing current and historic home sales data.

-Each of the 10+ interviewees that took time to speak with the consultants, RKG Associates, and discuss the challenges and opportunities facing the Roanoke Valley-Alleghany Region.
+Each of the 10+ interviewees that took time to speak with us and discuss the challenges and opportunities facing the Roanoke Valley-Alleghany Region.